Glossary

 Stash

-The set of client-side data related to contract which have undergone validation and are stored by the users.
+The set of client-side data related to one or more contracts that undergo validation and are stored by the users.

 State Extension